Aduneo/aduneoclientfedid/docs/index.rst

 Introduction
 ------------

-aduneoclientfedid is used to test OpenID Connect, OAuth 2 and SAML configurations.
+**aduneoclientfedid** is used to test OpenID Connect, OAuth 2 and SAML configurations.
 It acts as a federation client mimicking an application.

 After an initial configuration, various flows are tested.
 The application may obtain tokens and assertions that can be validated, then used for user info, introspection and exchange.

 It is useful for:

-* testing a newly installed identity provider
+* Testing a newly installed identity provider
-* learning how identity federation works
+* Learning how identity federation works
-* understanding a specific feature
+* Understanding a specific feature
-* debugging a faulty client configuration by replicating it
+* Debugging a faulty client configuration by replicating it
-* learning how to code OpenID Connect, OAuth 2 or SAML 2
+* Learning how to code OpenID Connect, OAuth 2 or SAML 2

 Contents
 --------